 Two patterns to avoid for family stays in Kotor:

-- The cruise-ship neighborhood along the main road just outside the old town walls — looks central on Booking, but you’ll be woken by tour-bus drop-offs from 7 AM.
+- The cruise-ship neighborhood along the main road just outside the old town walls.
+It looks central on Booking, but you’ll be woken by tour-bus drop-offs from 7 AM.

 Getting from the airport